- Am I eligible for advice from Arts Law?

 Arts Law does not provide representation or drafting services.

-We do, however, operate a document review service for subscribers: a solicitor reviews and provides you advice on an existing document.
+We do, however, operate a document review service for subscribers: where a solicitor can review and provide you advice on an existing document.
 If you require preliminary advice prior to drafting a document we may be able to assist you via our telephone legal advice service.

-7. What are the benefits of subscription to Arts Law?
+7. What are the benefits of subscription to Arts Law and how much does it cost?

-- discounts on Arts Law seminars and publications including sample agreements and books;
+• generous discounts on Arts Law’s publications including checklists and guides, contract templates and books;

 8. How can I subscribe?